ABS510/amazon-analysis/Team_Contract.md

 3. Every week on Friday 4pm, there will be a weekly meeting <br/>
 </t>During weekly meeting, we will discuss the goal of individual members and distribute the work accordingly <br/>

-During the team meeting, we
+During the team meeting, we will allocate the target according to the member's schedule.

 ## Time commitment
-Each member of the team will commit about 4 hours per week, every week, until we finish the project. <br/>
+We all promise each member of the team will commit about 4 hours per week, every week, until we finish the project. <br/>
-Each member's accomplishment will be discussed during the meeting.
+Each member's accomplishment will be discussed during the meeting. <br/>
+If a member finishes the weekly target early, one is not obliged to, but encouraged to help the other members to finish the team project faster. <br>

 ## Conflict Resolution
 We will do our best not to make a conflict, but if there is a conflict between the groups, members not involved in the conflict will do the best in resolving the conflict.